 This lovely dessert is known as krémes in Hungary; it’s made up of two thin layers of puff pastry and one layer of vanilla pastry cream.
 Opinions vary on the density of the pastry cream: there are those who prefer to add small quantity of flour or starch, others insist on that the cream has to be heavy and solid like concrete.
 In my family the winning consistency is soft, but not fluid, so I add a little more flour.
 Following the instructions of my great-grandmother’s recipe I add butter, too, to the pastry cream while it is hot, because butter makes the custard smooth and much tastier.

 As regards the pastry, homemade always beats pre-packed, so if you have some free hours it’s worth making your own puff pastry.
 In this case you can be sure that your laminated dough will contain enough amount of butter.
 But, of course, in lack of time it’s not a devilish idea to use pre-made and frozen puff pastry, it will also serve the purpose.

 - 500 g (~1 lb) frozen puff pastry

 - 1 liter (~4 1/4 cups) whole milk

 Let the puff pastry thaw overnight in the fridge.

+Separate the eggs.
 Place the egg yolks in a sauce pan.
 Add vanilla seeds, lemon zest, flour and 8 tablespoons of sugar, and start to mix.
 Pour in the milk in small portions in order to avoid lumps and whisk until well combined.
 Over medium heat cook, while stirring constantly, until the custard thickens.

 Add cubed butter to the hot custard immediately after you’ve removed it from the stove.
 Stir until butter melts completely and the custard’s consistency becomes homogeneous.